pwc3/GitIdentity/README.md

     [include]
         path = ~/.gitconfig_identity_current

+Now, your `~/.gitconfig` file includes a config file that does not yet exist.
+As above, the `git-identity` script will create these as symbolic links to the current configuration's key files.

 You'll need to have a `gitconfig` fragment for each Git identity.
-Again, we'll use a naming scheme to differentiate them.
 They will be stored in your home directory.
-Their names will be `.gitconfig_identity_` followed by the identity name.
+Their names will be `.gitconfig_identity_` followed by the identity name, but you are free to use whatever naming convention you prefer.
 Continuing our example of `personal` and `work` identities:

 Create `~/.gitconfig_identity_personal` with the following: